 City of crazy, feuding wizards.
 Ruled (?) by Prince Valashkalabash IV.
 Notable residents includes Black Jans of the Moving Tower, Yarga Bey the Witch, and Turjan the Bearded Sorcerer.

-Half swamp, half marsh known for trolls, shambling mounds, religion-crazed lizardmen, and a long-dead (?) cult of Sakatha.
+Half swamp, half marsh known for trolls, shamblethorns, religion-crazed lizardfolk, and a long-dead (?) cult of Sakatha.
 Home of at least one dragon.

 A pastoral feudal kingdom to the southwest known for its castles and knights (locally known as "fancy men.")
 Cornwood has beautiful beaches, which the residents enjoy not matter how freezing cold they get.
 Famous residents include King Titanius Anglesmith, who is said to be some kind of steel/iron/titanium/dolomite golem of some sort.

 Deserts of Morthand